You too can get involved...

 years earlier starring Wendall Corey.

-ratings sagged, he was replaced by actor Ralph Bellamy; and a
+sagged, he was replaced by actor Ralph Bellamy; and a new THEME was

-new THEME was composed by Harry Sukman replacing the original
+written by Harry Sukman replacing the original one.

-theme based upon a library track, which had become a nationally
+The THEME was adapted from a library track, which had become a

-known melody through instrumental and vocal recordings during
+well-known melody through both instrumental and vocal records during

 the late 1950s and early 1960s.

-Neither change boosted the ratings.
-So after two network seasons
+Neither cast change nor theme change boosted the ratings much.
+So after

 [as seen on re-issue CD]

-2004 Publishers: [not found in ASCAP or BMI databases]
+2004 Publisher: [not found in ASCAP or BMI databases]

 Recordings: